AlexColmer/Cloud_Computing_With_AWS/VPC.md

 # Route table/s
 - A route table contains a set of rules, called routes, that determine where network traffic from your subnet or gateway is directed.

+# NACL (Network access control list)
+- is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.

 # How to set up vpc For app